ChordPro Implementation: Fonts

 The system will then try to find a font file for this font, e.g. Arial-Bold.ttf or a suitable replacement if this exact font could not be found.

 Generic family names (aliases) can be used instead of existing family names.
-ChordPro predefines serif as a serif font family, and leave it to the implementation to find an appropriate font for it.
-Other predefined families are sans and mono.
+ChordPro predefines the following font families:

 Why is using font descriptions important?